dabid76/to-do-list/README.md

 ### Styling

 Use CSS styling to move the aesthetic of the page beyond the vanilla HTML look:

-Background color of the page
+  - background color of the page
-font family and size
+  - font family and size
-text color & or background color of tasks to show whether or not they have been completed
+  - text color & or background color of tasks *to show whether or not they have been completed*

 ### Approach